xuzhentao/xuzhentao.github.io/_posts/leetcode/2022-10-01-Leetcode-Weekly-Contest.md

 ### **Summary**

-This week I continuely join my LeetCode competition and luckily `AC` all 4 questions eventually.
-The first three questions are quite straight forward and are completed within the first 23 mins.
+This week I joined my LeetCode competition and luckily `AC` all 4 questions eventually.
+The first three questions are quite straightforward and are completed within the first 23 mins.
 The 4th question is a little bit tricker but still made to AC at `37 min`.
 The forth question itself is clearly a DP problem  but the complexity of DP solution is still `O(n^2)`, and given the `n` can be as large as `4000`, the `n^2` can easily go to `1.6x10^7` and likely to TLE (which is the reason why I failed once).

 ##### **Question 2430.
 Maximum Deletions on a String**